-The word reconciliation literally means "to meet again."
+The word reconciliation literally means “to meet again.”
 The Prodigal father does everything possible so that his two sons would be reconciled - meet again.
-He leaves the homecoming party for his younger son in order to plead with the older son: "'My son, you are here with me always; everything I have is yours.
+He rushes out of the house when he glimpsed from afar his errant younger son coming home.
+He leaves the homecoming party for his younger son in order to plead with the older son: “‘My son, you are here with me always; everything I have is yours.
 But now we must celebrate and rejoice, because your brother was dead and has come to life again; he was lost and has been found.’”
 (Luke 15: 31-32)

 The spiritual life is a coming home to the deepest truth of ourselves as God’s Beloved (see the reflection on March 6, 2010).
 Moreover, it is a coming home together.
 We recognize that others, as different or wounded as they are, are likewise God's Beloved.
 For we belong not only to God, but also to one another.